 First Families of San Joaquin County

-The San Joaquin Genealogical Society and The San Joaquin County Historical Society have partnered to offer the First Families of San Joaquin County Certificate Program.
+The San Joaquin Genealogical Society and The San Joaquin County Historical Society & Museum have partnered to offer the First Families of San Joaquin County Certificate Program.

-We hope to identify pioneers and early residents and to honor their lasting contributions to the history of San Joaquin County by recognizing their descendants who submit genealogical information.
-All applications and documentation submitted will be housed in the San Joaquin County Historical Society and Museum's Research Library to preserve your family's history and will be made available for public research.
+We hope to identify early residents and pioneers and to honor their lasting contributions to the history of San Joaquin County by recognizing their descendants who submit genealogical information.

 - Founding Families – Settled in San Joaquin County before 1860

 - Pioneer Families – Settled in San Joaquin County between 1860 and 1880

 - Century Families – Settled in San Joaquin County at least 100 years ago

 Anyone with the appropriate lineage ties to San Joaquin County may apply for a First Families certificate; applicants do not need to be current County residents.
 Applications may be submitted at any time and will be processed throughout the year.
 A separate application is required for each certificate requested.

 The application fee is $10 for members of the San Joaquin Genealogical Society or the San Joaquin County Historical Society & Museum, and $15 for non-members.
 The application fee is non-refundable.

 Incorrect or incomplete applications cannot be processed.
 You will be notified if you need to provide corrections or additions.
 Applications not approved will remain “Pending.”
 You may reactivate a pending application without additional fees in the future if you provide the additional documents needed for approval.

 To download the application and instructions for completing it, please click HERE.